 COLLINS BROOK HEADWATERS PROJECT

 The Francestown Land Trust (FLT) is proud to announce the acquisition of the COLLINS BROOK HEADWATERS property.
 This project was the result of the collaborative effort of the Francestown Land Trust and the Francestown Conservation Commission (FCC).
 This purchase adds a critical one hundred acre lot to the Shattuck-Dinsmore land protection initiative that includes the Dinsmore Brook Conservation Area and the Shattuck Pond Town Forest.

-FLT Acquires Rectangular “Hole” to Complete the Turner Property
+FLT Acquires Rectangular “Hole” to Complete

 In November 2016, FLT acquired a roughly one acre parcel, completing a “missing” rectangle in FLT’s 86 acre Turner property.
 The Turner property was acquired in 2006 and is an integral part of FLT’s Rand Brook Forest.

 P.O.
 Box 132 • Francestown, NH 03043